-The leaf chooses which ASBR is used for the multicast stream using the following process:
+The leaf chooses uses the following process to choose the ASBR used for the multicast stream:

-- The leaf determines the number of ASBRs that should be part of the hash calculation.
+1. The leaf determines the number of ASBRs that should be part of the hash calculation.

 The number of ASBRs that are part of the hash calculation comes from the configured ECMP (config>router>ecmp).
-For example, if the ECMP value is set to 2, only two of the ASBRs are part of the hash algorithm selection. - 2.
-After deciding the upstream ASBR, the leaf determines whether there are multiple equal cost paths between it and the chosen ASBR. - If there are multiple ECMP paths between the leaf and the ASBR, the leaf performs another ECMP selection based on the configured value in config>router>ecmp.
+For example, if the ECMP value is set to 2, only two of the ASBRs are part of the hash algorithm selection.

+- 2. After deciding the upstream ASBR, the leaf determines whether there are multiple equal cost paths between it and the chosen ASBR. - If there are multiple ECMP paths between the leaf and the ASBR, the leaf performs another ECMP selection based on the configured value in config>router>ecmp.
 This is a recursive ECMP lookup. - The first lookup chooses the ASBR and the second lookup chooses the path to that ASBR.

 For example, if the ASBR 5 was chosen in Figure 61: ECMP support, there are three paths between the leaf and ASBR-5.
 As such, a second ECMP decision is made to choose the path.